Upper Murray Football Netball League: Current finals system

 The Upper Murray Football Netball League currently uses the "Page–McIntyre system".
 The final series is played over four Saturdays from early August until early September, with the grand final traditionally being played on the first weekend of September.

 A home ground advantage is awarded to teams only according to the senior grade football, with all finals for both football & netball are played at the one venue during each final day.
-Unlike other leagues in the local area, the grand final is not played at a natural venue (like the TDFL/TDNA) or traditional venue (like the HAFNL), instead the winner of the major semi-final for the senior grade football is awarded hosting rights for that season's grand final.
+Unlike other leagues in the local area, the grand final is not played at a neutral venue (like the TDFL/TDNA) or traditional venue (like the Hume FNL), instead the winner of the 2nd Semi-Final for the senior grade football is awarded hosting rights for that season's grand final.

-In some cases a clubs team other than the senior grade football team may be listed as the "away team" as they might qualify second for that final.
-For example, in Cudgewa at the 2019 Grand Final the Cudgewa reserve grade football team was listed as the "away team" as they qualify second for the grand final.
+In some cases, a club's team other than the senior grade football team may be listed as the "away team" as they might qualify second for that final.
+For example, in Cudgewa at the 2019 Grand Final the Cudgewa reserve grade football team was listed as the "away team" as they qualifiedy second for the grand final.